annaguo-bios/flexCausal/README.md

 - [1 Installation](#1-installation)
 - [2 A Brief Introduction to ADMGs](#2-a-brief-introduction-to-admgs)
 - [3 Quick Start on Estimation](#3-quick-start-on-estimation)
-- [4 Estimation via TMLE estimator and onestep estimator](#4-estimation-via-tmle-estimator-and-onestep-estimator)
+- [4 Details on Estimation via TMLE estimator and onestep estimator](#4-details-on-estimation-via-tmle-estimator-and-onestep-estimator)
   - [4.1 The Onestep Estimator](#41-the-onestep-estimator)
   - [4.2 The TMLE](#42-the-tmle)
 - [5 Output](#5-output)